zephyrproject-rtos/zephyr/doc/hardware/porting/board_porting.rst

 .. code-block:: none

    boards/zephyr/plank
-   ├── plank_0_5_0_defconfig          # Kconfig adjustment for all plank board qualifiers on revision 0.5.0
-   ├── plank_0_5_0.overlay            # DTS overlay for all plank board qualifiers on revision 0.5.0
    └── plank_soc1_foo_1_5_0_defconfig # Kconfig adjustment for plank board when building for soc1 variant foo on revision 1.5.0

 Custom revision.cmake files